metascript/metascript/README.md

 There is [Gulp](http://gulpjs.com/) integration [here](http://github.com/bamboo/gulp-mjs), and a [Lighttable](http://www.lighttable.com/) plugin [here](http://github.com/bamboo/MightTable), thanks to [Bamboo](http://bamboo.github.io/).

-There is a Google group (metascript@googlegroups.com), it is still empty but discussion about Metascript is supposed to happen there.
+There is a Google group (metascript@googlegroups.com), discussion about Metascript is supposed to happen there.

 Have a look at the TODO list at the end to see what's coming next.